xavierloeraflores/ml-proposal-wgu/writeup.md

 ### Machine Learning Algorithms

 The chosen machine learning approach will be to use supervised learning with the You Only Look Once or YOLO algorithm.
-The YOLO algorithm provides a good balance or speed and accuracy for while being robust enough to not only handle detecting nudity but to also detect other types of explicit material as well regardless if they are in the background or in the foreground.
+The YOLO algorithm provides a good balance of speed and accuracy while being robust enough to not only handle detecting nudity but also detect other types of explicit material as well regardless if they are in the background or in the foreground.
 We will be using supervised learning because we already have a labeled and categorized dataset of images to train the machine learning model on.

 #### Algorithm Advantage

-The YOLO algorithm main advantage for our context is its speed and capability of processing images in real time.
+The YOLO algorithm's main advantage for our context is its speed and capability to process images in real-time.
 With only about 25 milliseconds of latency, our users will be able to upload images without having to wait long for the algorithm to process the image.
-The YOLO algorithm is also better at detecting images in the background resulting in a less than half the error rate of R-CNN.
+The YOLO algorithm is also better at detecting images in the background resulting in less than half the error rate of R-CNN.

 #### Algorithm Limitation